Latest News

 It may have, but it can still keep the economy in general humming.

-Credit Insights analysts believe that the wealth effect functions as an "economic and political narrative offset" for the current gloomy mood affecting large segments of U.S. consumer.
+Credit Insights analysts believe that the wealth effect acts as an "economic and political narrative offset" for the current doom that is weighing heavily on large segments of U.S. consumer.

 Bank of America also seems optimistic.
-They argue that equity markets would need to enter a "sustained decline" in order to slow spending by higher-income earners and close the "K" from a 'K-shaped economy' via negative wealth effects.
+They argue that stocks would need to be in a "sustained decline" to slow spending by higher-income earners and to?effectively shut the 'K,' from the 'K shaped' economy? via negative wealth effects.

 Remember that wealthy Americans are responsible for a large portion of the total U.S. consumer spending.